avg-ossystems/updatehub-docs/getting-started/basic-concepts.md

 # Basic concepts

-There are few basic concepts that are important to understand the **UpdateHub**.
+There are few basic concepts that are important to understand the **UpdateHub** engine.
 Those basic concepts are detailed below:

 ### Device